ethereum/remix-ide/docs/compile.md

 Because a Solidity file can include multiple contracts and because contracts can import other contracts,  multiple contracts are often compiled.  **However**, only 1 contract's compilation details can be retrieved at a time.

 To select the desired contract, use the **Contract** select box (**F. in fig. 1**).
 Forgetting to select the right contract is a common mistake - so remember to verify that the contract you want is selected.

-### No files in the compiler
-If no file is active in the Editor, then no

 ### Compilation Details and Publishing
 Using the publish button, you can upload your contract to  **IPFS** or **Swarm** (only non abstract contracts can be published to Swarm).